Home Health Care Agencies

 What financial assistance is available for home health care in Indiana?

-Indiana offers Medicaid waivers like the Aged and Disabled Waiver and the CHOICE program to provide financial assistance for eligible seniors requiring home health care.
+Indiana offers the Aged and Disabled Medicaid Waiver and the CHOICE program, both of which can help cover costs for eligible seniors seeking home health care services.

 Are home health care costs in Indiana lower than the national average?

-Yes, Indiana's home health care costs are generally lower than the national average, with homemaker services and home health aides costing approximately 8% less.
+Yes, home health care costs in Indiana are generally lower than the national average, making it a more affordable option for families.

-What services do home health care agencies in Indiana provide?
+What types of services do home health care agencies in Indiana provide?

 Sources